What is a Schengen visa?

 Do I need Schengen visa?

 The need for a Schengen visa will particularly apply to students in the Winter and Summer terms.
-Currently the Art/Sci Winter program, the Art/Sci Summer program and the Summer Schools (Law, ISGHD) have trips to Europe.
+Currently the Art/Sci Winter program, the Art/Sci Summer program and the Summer Schools (Law, ISGHD) have Midterm Trips to Europe.
 The EU has a common list of countries whose citizens must have a visa when crossing the external borders and those whose nationals are exempt from that requirement.

 Where do I apply for a Schengen visa?

 You apply for a Schengen visa at the Embassy or Consulate of the Schengen country which is your port of entry in the Schengen area, or the country where you will be spending the most nights on your trip to the Schengen Space.
 If you are only visiting one country on your trip then you apply for your visa at the Consulate of this Schengen country.

 You can find the forms for the application on the Embassy website of the country that you are applying to.

 The visa fees, the eligibility criteria and the documentation required vary according to which type of Schengen visa you need and the country you are applying to.
 You should check the website of the relevant embassy before making your application.
 You should make your application as early as possible, in case there are any unexpected delays in processing the application.

 The European Commission has a useful website that you are strongly encouraged to visit.
 Go to European Commission website

 - Student status letter confirming your course dates and details of your course of study (CAS Letter).